brady-lab-rockefeller/conkat_seq/README.md

 #### <a name="conkatseq"></a>  <a name="conkatseq2"></a>    **c) ConkatSeq conda environment:**

-Create a conda environment with Python 2.7 dedicated for Conkatseq to run:
+Create a conda environment with Python 2.7 dedicated to run Conkatseq:

 ```
 terminal$ conda create --name conkatseq python=2.7